simov/markdown-viewer/README.md

 ## Advanced Options

 Markdown Viewer doesn't require any specific permissions in order to render markdown files from local file URLs.
-For example the `file:///home/s/chrome/markdown-viewer/README.md` on my hard drive will always be rendered without a problem.
+For example the `file:///home/s/chrome/markdown-viewer/README.md` on my hard drive will always be rendered as long as the `Allow access to file URLs` is enabled for the extension.

 ### Add Origin

 In case you want the extension to render markdown files from web URLs you have to specify the server's origin.
 The origin consists of `protocol` and `domain`.
-You can choouse either `https`, `http` or a `*` for both protocols.
+You can choose either `https`, `http` or a `*` for both protocols.

-For example here is how you can enable the extension for the `https://raw.githubusercontent.com` origin:
+Here is how you can enable the extension for the `https://raw.githubusercontent.com` origin:

 ![add-origin]

-After that you can navigate to this [URL][syntax] and play around with the compiler options.
+Then you can navigate to this [URL][syntax] and play around with the compiler options.

 ### Add All Origins